oppia/oppia-android/wiki/Overview-of-the-Oppia-Android-codebase-and-architecture.md

 <img width="750" alt="Screenshot 2020-01-13 at 1 21 25 PM" src="https://user-images.githubusercontent.com/9396084/72245148-e60c4b80-3615-11ea-8a28-73b2b2bfc656.png">

-The Oppia project follows a standard Gradle project layout with five layers.
+The Oppia project follows an approximate Gradle project layout with five layers.
 Each subdirectory in a layer contains files that are specific to a particular feature or purpose.

 #### 1. app